 Then there are ways to make a standard sight-seeing tour more unique and memorable.
 Booking a table at one of the capital's elite restaurants is a good place to start.
 Kaspar's at the Savoy is a good example, where you can dine out in style and then wander arm in arm along the Embankment, or dive into Covent Garden to find a cosy pub.
 Another achingly romantic destination is Columbia Road Flower Market.
 If you're in Shoreditch on Sunday, you'll win points by taking your partner to this gem of a market.

-Nightlife Ideas for Your Next Group Trip to London
+Nightlife Ideas for Your Next Group Trip

 London has a deserved global reputation for nightlife, but picking the right places to go still isn't easy, and picking the right time to go out can stump some people as well.
 Generally, Shoreditch is a reliable place to bar-hop and find all-night dance clubs, although there's a vibrant scene in Vauxhall, Camden, Hackney, and Borough as well.
 There are great pubs in West London, but the clubbing scene tends to die off around Marble Arch and Mayfair (where you'll find some of the swankiest places of all).